weberlab-hhu/Helixer/docs/h5_data.md

 as was done for vertebrate and plant models).

 ##### seqids
-The ID of the sequence (chromosme, scafold, contig, etc...) that a chunk comes from.
+The ID of the sequence (chromosome, scaffold, contig, etc...) that a chunk comes from.

 ##### start_ends